Dumb gulper shark: Behaviour

 These sharks eat mostly teleost fishes (particularly myctophids), cephalopods and crustaceans.
 Females produce a maximum of one to two pups every one to two years.
+Newborn pups range in size from 35 cm to 40 cm.
 Evidence suggests that the left-side uterus is less functional than the right-side.
 They can live up to 46 years on average.

 Population

 The population size is unknown, but numbers have decreased as much as 99% in some areas since the 1970s.
 This species is harvested, by trawling or drop lining, for meat and liver oil (squalene).
-Upper-slope dogfish species are more vulnerable to capture than midslope species, because they are targeted throughout their vertical distribution and most of their local geographic distribution.
+Upper-slope dogfish species are more vulnerable to capture than mid-slope species, because they are targeted throughout their vertical distribution and most of their local geographic distribution.
 The low reproductive rate, late age of maturity, and long lifespan typical of these sharks means they are likely unable to recover quickly after depletion.

 Conservation

 Action is being taken to preserve the dumb gulper, which includes being incorporated into the Environmental Protection and Biodiversity Conservation (EPBC) Act to create a plan to keep this species safe.
-In response to this species’ inherent low productivity and continuing reduced numbers, managers have introduced landing restrictions and area closures to enhance C. harrissoni stocks in southern Australian waters.
+In response to this species' inherent low productivity and continuing reduced numbers, managers have introduced landing restrictions and area closures to enhance C. harrissoni stocks in southern Australian waters.

 The New Zealand Department of Conservation has classified the dumb gulper shark as "Data Deficient" with the qualifier "Threatened Overseas" under the New Zealand Threat Classification System.